 Quite a lot of our current staff have been with us since the very beginning.
-Nicola recalls our busy opening weekend, when queues of people came to see our David Hockney and Francis Stark exhibitions, and enjoyed street performances outside of our building.
+Nicola recalls our busy opening weekend, when queues of people came to see our David Hockney and Frances Stark exhibitions, and enjoyed street performances outside of our building.

 5. Mandy Newbold, Finance Manager – Michael Beutler's Pump House

 Mandy’s favourite exhibition by Michael Beutler, saw our galleries transformed into a creative workshop.
 Channelling the spirit of DIY invention, and the disappearing tradition of co-operative labour, Beutler and his team creatively responded to our architecture using paper and cardboard.